Part 5301 - Federal Acquisition Regulations System

 (5) Inform the Commander/Director, or PEO, as required, of issues raised and actions taken;

-(6) Review complaints relative to multiple-award task and delivery order contracts awarded under 10 U.S.C.
-2304a(d)(1)(B) or 2304b(e) to ensure that all contractors are afforded a fair opportunity to be considered for task and delivery orders in excess of the micro-purchase threshold, consistent with the procedures in the contract;
+(6) Review complaints relative to multiple-award task order and delivery order contracts awarded under 10 U.S.C.
+3403(d)(1)(B) or 3405(f) to ensure that all contractors are afforded a fair opportunity to be considered for task orders and delivery orders in excess of the micro-purchase threshold, consistent with the procedures in the contract;

 (7) Consistent with security requirements, have access to the appropriate offices and be allowed to collect all facts relevant to the resolution of issues raised by interested parties.
 Ombudsmen are granted access to proprietary information.
 Source selection information must be obtained through the source selection authority.